Last updated: July 20, 2010

 openSUSE needs to be installed on a separate partition/disk.
 It's recommended to free up space beforehand using a partitioning tool that you're familiar with.
 But you can also let the openSUSE installer resize your MS Windows partitions - it's strongly recommended to defragment the MS Windows partition before doing so.

-If you turn on your printer and other peripherals during installation, there's a good chance of them being autodetected and configured.
+If you connect your network cable and turn on your printer and other peripherals before commencing the installation, there's a good chance of them being autodetected and configured.

-When you're ready, insert the DVD and (re)start the computer.
-Live CD/USB installation is described below.
+When you're ready, insert the DVD or USB stick and (re)start the computer.

 Start Installation